 In the chart below I will provide EZ and AG examples of cross training.
 And, when an exercise skews toward EZ or AG I will just designate it as such.
 An ‘X’ in the chart below indicates that the exercise is the primary exercise and therefore NOT a cross training option.

 EXAMPLES of CROSS TRAINING for RUNNERS, HIKERS and WALKERS

 How do I start cross training?

 ‘In-Season’ strategy for starting cross training: Any time during the year where your focus is improving your primary exercise is designated as In-Season.
 Generally this season of training requires that you perform more primary activities than secondary activities.
 In-Season culminates with an event such as a running race or a hiking trip.

 ‘Off-Season’ strategy for starting cross training: Any time during the year when you are just trying to stay in shape you can focus less on your primary activity and cross train instead.
-For runners and hikers some cross fitness training exercises could include rowing and/or elliptical trainer.
+For runners and hikers some cross training exercises could include rowing and/or elliptical trainer.

 1 to 1: Run 1x/week and cross train 1x/week.
 (Beginner)

 2 to 1: Run 2x/week and cross train 1x/week.
 (Beginner)